GustafEnebog/sheldon/README.md

 **CSS Validation**

 The CSS file was validated with [W3C CSS Validator](images-for-readme/jigsaw-css-validation.jpg).
 No errors are present in the production code.
-There was 455 (!) warnings.
+There was x (!) warnings of the type:
+- "Due to their dynamic nature, CSS variables are currently not statically checked"
+- "...is a vendor extension"
+- "Same color for background-color and border-color"

 View the validation result for my site [here](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2F8000-gustafenebog-sheldon-snyii1xvpkq.ws.codeinstitute-ide.net%2F&usermedium=all&vextwarning=&warning=1).